Women's Cancer Screening Program Information for Healthcare Providers

 As an extension of the Women's Cancer Screening Program, women may be eligible to apply for Medical Assistance (Medicaid) to cover the cost of treatment for a precancerous condition of the breast/cervix or a diagnosis of breast or cervical cancer.
 In order to qualify for Medical Assistance through the Women's Cancer Screening Program, a woman must:

-- Meet the eligibility requirements for enrollment in the Women's Cancer Screening Program. more
+Meet the eligibility requirements for enrollment in the Women's Cancer Screening Program.

 What You Should Do

-- Help clients apply for Medical Assistance using the 1-page form created specifically for the treatment component of the WCSP.
+Help clients apply for Medical Assistance using the one-page form created specifically for the treatment component of the WCSP.
 Only complete a Medical Assistance application when a client has been recommended to have treatment procedures for:

 What We Will Do